-Spaghetti and Meatballs — A family favorite recipe that never goes out of style!
+๐ The BEST Spaghetti and Meatballsย recipe, this is a family favorite comfort food that never goes out of style.
 Made with homemade beef and pork baked meatballs, homemade marinara sauce, and perfectly cooked al dente spaghetti, this Italian classic is sure to get rave reviews!
-Not only do they taste FABULOUS but both homemade meatballs and homemade marinara are FASTER and EASIER than you may think!
+Not only do they taste FABULOUS, but both homemade meatballs and homemade marinara are FASTER and EASIER than you may think!ย

-Making homemade meatballs for spaghetti is a cinch because you dump all the ingredients into one bowl, mix, and form your little meatballs before baking them.
+- Making homemade meatballs for spaghetti is a surprisingly easy recipe, because you dumpย all the ingredients into one bowl, mix, and formย your little meatballs before baking them.
+Iย baked the meatballs, but I also provideย two other cooking methodsย below.

-To make these juicy and cheesy homemade meatballs, you’ll need the following common ingredients:
+To make this classic spaghetti and meatballs recipe, youโll need the following common ingredients:

 - Eggs